CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-geteventprops-method.md

 ## <a name="parameters"></a>Paramètres
  `ev`
- [in] Le jeton de métadonnées d’événement représentant l’événement pour lequel obtenir les métadonnées.
+ [in] The event metadata token representing the event to get metadata for.

  `pClass`
- [out] Pointeur vers le jeton TypeDef représentant la classe qui déclare l’événement.
+ [out] A pointer to the TypeDef token representing the class that declares the event.

  `szEvent`
- [out] Le nom de l’événement référencé par `ev`.
+ [out] The name of the event referenced by `ev`.

  `pchEvent`
- [in] La longueur demandée en caractères larges de `szEvent`.
+ [in] The requested length in wide characters of `szEvent`.

  `pdwEventFlags`
- [out] La longueur retournée en caractères larges de `szEvent`.
+ [out] The returned length in wide characters of `szEvent`.

  `ptkEventType`
- [out] Un pointeur vers un TypeRef ou TypeDef métadonnées jeton représentant le <xref:System.Delegate> type de l’événement.
+ [out] A pointer to a TypeRef or TypeDef metadata token representing the <xref:System.Delegate> type of the event.

  `pmdAddOn`
- [out] Pointeur vers le jeton de métadonnées qui représente la méthode qui ajoute des gestionnaires pour l’événement.
+ [out] A pointer to the metadata token representing the method that adds handlers for the event.

  `pmdRemoveOn`
- [out] Pointeur vers le jeton de métadonnées qui représente la méthode qui supprime les gestionnaires pour l’événement.
+ [out] A pointer to the metadata token representing the method that removes handlers for the event.

  `pmdFire`
- [out] Pointeur vers le jeton de métadonnées représentant la méthode qui déclenche l’événement.
+ [out] A pointer to the metadata token representing the method that raises the event.

  `rmdOtherMethod`
- [out] Un tableau de pointeurs de jetons pour d’autres méthodes associées à l’événement.
+ [out] An array of token pointers to other methods associated with the event.

  `cMax`
  [in] Taille maximale du tableau `rmdOtherMethod`.

  `pcOtherMethod`
- [out] Le nombre de jetons retournés dans `rmdOtherMethod`.
+ [out] The number of tokens returned in `rmdOtherMethod`.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Inclus en tant que ressource dans MsCorEE.dll
+ **Library:** Included as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]